 The Arts play a large role in life at the Pre-Prep.
 Every child has a number of opportunities to perform each year.
-Reception begin with their musical Nativity performance in their first term at The Dragon and Year 3 perform in their final term at the Pre-Prep before they move on to Year 4, demonstrating just how much they have grown in confidence.
-There is the opportunity to learn a wide range of musical instruments in Years 2 and 3 and to begin learning the skills of ensemble playing.
+Reception begin with their musical Nativity performance in their first term at the Dragon and Year 3 perform in their final term at the Pre-Prep before they move on to Year 4, demonstrating just how much they have grown in confidence.
+Childrne have the opportunity to learn a wide range of musical instruments in Years 2 and 3 and to begin learning the skills of ensemble playing.
 Art is encouraged from the first mark-making in Reception and many examples of vibrant and colourful artwork can be seen around the School.

 Dragons have boundless energy and love to be outdoors and active.
 We have a firm philosophy that children, with the right clothing, can be outside whatever the weather and indeed love splashing about in puddles and mud!
-Lessons are taught outside whenever possible: games sessions take place on the St Edward’s Fields; gardening activities are held at Bardwell Road, and Forest School sessions are much loved by the younger children.
-Being part of the cultural city of Oxford, we have many great venues and resources at our disposal which we try to use as much as we can.
+Lessons are taught outside whenever possible: games sessions take place on the St Edward’s fields; gardening activities are held at Bardwell Road, and Forest School sessions are much loved by the younger children.
+Being part of the cultural city of Oxford, we have many outstanding venues and resources at our disposal which we try to use as much as we can.
 Bug hunting in the University Parks; shopping in the Covered Market or the Cowley Road; taking the public bus to the Ashmolean Museum or walking to the Summertown Library all forge links with our local community and bring learning to life.